MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/f-business-continuity-and-disaster-recovery.md

   - A redundant hybrid network architecture can help ensure uninterrupted cross-premises connectivity in the event of an outage affecting an Azure region or peering provider location.

-- Refer to [Azure Region Pairs](https://docs.microsoft.com/azure/best-practices-availability-paired-regions) documentation when selecting locations for your organizations DR layouts.
+- Refer to [Azure region pairs](https://docs.microsoft.com/azure/best-practices-availability-paired-regions) documentation when selecting locations for your organizations dr layouts.

 - Use Azure paired regions when planning for BCDR.